Medication Administration in Childcare Programs

 • Signature and date: A space for the parent or guardian to sign and date the form, confirming their consent.

-An incomplete form is a major red flag.
-Before accepting any medication, staff should review the form to ensure every field is filled out.
+To ensure accuracy, staff must review the form to confirm every field is filled out before accepting any medication.
 The information on the form must match the medication's label exactly.
-If there are any discrepancies, contact the parent or guardian for clarification before administering the first dose.
-This simple check can prevent serious errors.
+If you find any discrepancies, contact the family for clarification before administering the first dose.
+This simple check prevents serious errors.

-While paper forms have been the standard for years, they can be difficult to manage, store, and access quickly.
-Digital forms, on the other hand, offer significant advantages.
-With a system like brightwheel, you can have families fill out and sign forms electronically.
-The information is stored securely in the child’s digital profile, making it instantly accessible to authorized staff.
-This reduces the risk of lost paperwork and ensures everyone is working from the most current information.
+Digital forms are better suited for childcare programs that want to reduce administrative hours, while paper forms work best when digital tools are completely unavailable.
+Digital forms offer significant advantages because you can easily manage, store, and access them quickly.
+With a system like brightwheel, families can fill out and sign forms electronically.
+The system stores this information securely in the child’s digital profile, making it instantly accessible to authorized staff.
+This reduces the risk of lost paperwork and ensures everyone works from the most current information.

 Childcare Consent and Release Forms